Windows client OS, Office communication services, corporate governance.

-Wes Miller analyzes and writes about Microsoft's SQL Server, SharePoint Server, and Windows operating systems.
+Wes Miller analyzes and writes about Windows and Windows Server.

 Before joining Directions on Microsoft, Wes was a product manager and development manager for several Austin, TX, start-ups, including Winternals Software, acquired by Microsoft in 2006.
 Prior to that, Wes spent seven years at Microsoft working as a program manager in the Windows Core Operating System and MSN divisions.

-Wes received his B.A. in psychology from the University of Alaska Fairbanks.
+Wes received a B.A. in psychology from the University of Alaska Fairbanks.